 - Close the link with the pliers.

-NOTE: Do not squeeze the pliers too hard because the metal links are softer than they might look; your pliers can easily leave an indentation or rough burr in the link.
+NOTE: Do not squeeze the pliers too hard because the metal links can be softer than they might look; your pliers can easily leave an indentation or rough burr in the link.
 If this happens, you can gently buff out the rough spot with a piece of sandpaper or a nail file.